joedank/ARdash/memory-bank/activeContext.md

 ## Next Steps

 - ✅ **Documented Migration Best Practices**: Created standardized patterns for idempotent migrations with proper function signatures
+- ✅ **Fixed Address Deletion Issue**: Updated `addressService.js` to check for dependent records before deletion and provide descriptive error messages.
+- ✅ **Fixed Address Display in Estimates**: Updated `ClientSelector.vue` to honor the estimate's linked `selectedAddressId` instead of defaulting to the primary address.
 - **Implement CI Check**: Create CI check to validate migration function signatures and prevent regression
 - **Monitor Performance**: Track the performance impact of the new job queues, Redis cache, and HNSW index
 - **Refine Frontend Polling**: Improve the frontend UI for the asynchronous estimate generation (e.g., add progress indicators, cancellation options)